-- Associate Professor
+- Professor of Anthropology

-Her book “Chineseness Across Borders: Re-negotiating Chinese Identities in China and the U.S. (Duke University Press, 2004) won the Association for Asian American Studies Social Sciences book award (March 2006).
+Her book “Chineseness Across Borders: Re-negotiating Chinese Identities in China and the U.S." (Duke University Press, 2004) won the Association for Asian American Studies Social Sciences book award (March 2006).